French at HCPS is led by Mrs Smith

 We believe that language teaching should be regular, sustained- and fun!
-Children should look forward to language learning, developing a curiosity for knowing about the language and cultures of different countries.
-We want children to be able to learn the basics of the language, some at a deep level, progressing by embedding key vocabulary and phrases, and being able to link these together in order to develop their language skills further and apply them later on.
+Children should look forward to language learning, developing a curiosity for knowing about the languages and cultures of different countries.
+We want children to be able to learn the basics of the language, some at a deeper level, progressing by embedding key vocabulary and phrases, and being able to link these together in order to develop their language skills further and apply them later on.

-There is a French club after school called Kidslingo, which is paid for by parents.
+From KS1, there is a French club after school called Kidslingo, which is paid for by parents.

 It is hoped that, through covering all aspects of the MFL National Curriculum, children will have progressed to leave the school with a secure knowledge of basic vocabulary and phrases and an ability to adapt and apply the language using 'sticky knowledge'.
 Overall, we hope that children have developed an enjoyment of the language, at whatever level they have reached, a desire to learn more about that language, country and culture, and a curiosity about the world in which we live.